MicrosoftDocs/defender-docs/defender-endpoint/defender-endpoint-trial-user-guide.md

 After onboarding devices (endpoints), you'll configure the various capabilities, such as endpoint detection and response, next-generation protection, and attack surface reduction.

-Use [this table](onboarding.md) to choose components to configure.
+Use [the device onboarding table](onboarding.md) to choose components to configure.
 We recommend configuring all available capabilities, but you're able to skip the ones that don't apply.

+After you have onboarded devices, [run a detection test](run-detection-test.md).

 ## Step 6: Set up the Microsoft Defender for Endpoint evaluation lab